intergral/frdocs/docs/Monitor-your-data/Observability-agent/Ingest.md

 Select the **MySQL integrations dashboard** > **Explore** > **Code** to display the Metrics browser.

 !!! tip
-    Selecting, for example, **mysql_up query** > **use query** > **run query** will show the agent is now receiving data from the Grafana Agent.
+    Selecting, for example, **mysql_up query** > **use query** > **run query** will show the agent is now receiving data from Grafana Alloy.

-The Grafana Agent is a powerful tool to pull metrics from your servers, and this is just one example of the many implementations to use Grafana with FusionReactor.
+Grafana Alloy is a powerful tool to pull metrics from your servers, and this is just one example of the many implementations to use Grafana with FusionReactor.

 ## Local Grafana Agent example

-The following video demonstrates how to set up the Grafana Agent so that it can be used to ingest data into the FusionReactor Cloud.
-The example uses Linux with the Grafana Agent already installed, but the agent is also usable on Docker, Windows and MacOS.
+The following video demonstrates how to set up Grafana Alloy so that it can be used to ingest data into the FusionReactor Cloud.
+The example uses Linux with Grafana Alloy already installed, but the agent is also usable on Docker, Windows and MacOS.

 <iframe src="https://player.vimeo.com/video/810501529?h=3294f36424" width="640" height="353" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/810501529">Ingest data into FusionReactor using a local Grafana Agent.</a> from <a href="https://vimeo.com/user109619720">FusionReactorAPM</a> on <a href="https://vimeo.com">Vimeo</a>.</p>